 - If your total disturbed area is less than 2,000 square feet, you do not need an LDA permit.

 - If your total disturbed area is between 2,000-2,499 square feet, you may need to obtain a survey of the disturbed area with survey markings on your site to ensure it’s not larger than 2,500 square feet.

 - If your total disturbed area is equal or greater than 2,500 square feet, you must:

-- You may apply for a LDA Permit via paper using a Land Disturbing Activity Permit Application or via the ePlan Review Portal.
+- Apply for a LDA Permit via the ePlan Review Portal.

 - Review the LDA permit Minimum Acceptance Checklist

 - Submit an erosion and sediment control plan for your project.

 - Have a person with a Responsible Land Disturber (RLD) Certificate to carry out your erosion and sediment control plan.
 Learn more about the RLD Certificate of Competence Program.